965 words

 <locking version-check="true" />

-The version-check attribute of the <locking> element specifies if optimistic locking is enabled.
-Optimistic locking is completely automatic and enabled by default in ObjectDB, regardless if a version field (which is required by some ORM JPA providers) is defined in the entity class or not.
+The version-check attribute of the <locking> element specifies whether optimistic locking is enabled.
+Optimistic locking is fully automatic and enabled by default in ObjectDB, regardless of whether a version field is defined in the entity class.
+Some ORM JPA providers require a version field.

-It can be disabled by setting the version-check attribute to false.
+You can disable optimistic locking by setting the version-check attribute to false.

 The <processing> element